amaanathebanana/stocker/README.md

 ##### Stocks: It queries the database for all the stocks that you own and then makes a loop, which adds entries to the discord message with the converted price and a total for all the stocks you own.

 ##### MongoDB.
-I used two tables in MongoDB to store the stocks that were currently owned and the users cash
+I used two schemas in MongoDB to store the stocks that were currently owned and the users cash